wajahat1064/Cross-road-control-system-for-Traffic-Lights/README.md

 # Cross-road-control-system-for-Traffic-Lights
-The whole report is given in the Readme file
+The report includes everything related to the project including the code.